-By Linda Kim-Jung, PharmD, Safety Reviewer, Division of Veterinary Product Safety, Office of Surveillance and Compliance
+By Linda Kim-Jung, PharmD, Safety Reviewer, Division of Pharmacovigilance and Surveillance, Office of Surveillance and Compliance

 The National Coordinating Council for Medication Error Reporting and Prevention (NCCMERP) defines a medication error as any preventable event that may cause or lead to inappropriate medication use or patient harm while the medication is in the control of the health care professional, patient, or consumer.
 As a member of NCCMERP, the U.S. Food and Drug Administration (FDA) adopted the Council’s definition of a medication error.

 Rather than fault an individual, FDA looks at the error-prone areas of the entire medication use process.
 Drug names that look-alike or sound-alike, incomplete or confusing drug labels, and lack of proper education about newly approved products are just a few areas of FDA’s initiative to prevent medication errors.

 Unclear medical abbreviations are one cause of medication errors.
 There are different reasons why veterinarians and medical practitioners use abbreviations in practice, including what they were taught in veterinary or medical school and in training.
 Using abbreviations is also a way to save time when writing prescriptions and documenting what was prescribed in patient records.
 However, experience with marketed drugs shows many medication errors occur because abbreviations are misinterpreted.
 Not all veterinarians and medical practitioners interpret abbreviations in the same way.
 Abbreviations can be vague and unfamiliar, causing the intended meaning to be improperly conveyed.
 Poor penmanship is not the only culprit – abbreviations are prone to misinterpretation even when prescriptions are typed.